Quarkal-AI/simpliml/README.md

 ### 🔧 Backend

 The backend is the core API server that handles requests, processes data, and manages the interaction between various components.
-Built in pure TypeScript, the backend is designed for performance, scalability, and ease of maintenance.
+Built-in pure TypeScript, the backend is designed for performance, scalability, and ease of maintenance.

 - **Directory**: `backend-server`
 - **Main Features**: